Glazed Pecans {Keto Friendly}

 Caramelized pecan halves in a white bowl.

-Also amazing-- this is a no-bake recipe, and comes together in only 5 minutes on the stovetop!
+This is a no-bake recipe, and comes together in only 5 minutes on the stovetop!
 A great last-minute addition to your holiday table.

-• Perfect topper for salads, desserts and more.
+• PERFECT TOPPER for salads, desserts and more.

-• Satisfies your sweet tooth while staying on the keto diet with only 1 gram of net carbs
+• SATISFIES YOUR SWEET TOOTH while staying on the keto diet with only 1 gram of net carbs.

 Key Ingredients